28.06.2024 · Words by Myles

 Be sure to check for any damage to the new door before installation.
 When you install a door with defects, you increase the risk of further issues in the future.
 You'll already know the measurement of your door from step one, but it's still important to double-check that all is as it should be by measuring your existing door and comparing the two.

-Your new door should be at most 20mm wider and higher, sufficient to square the frame to fit the composite door.
+Your new door should be at most 20mm wider and higher, sufficient to square the frame to fit the composite door frame.

 Step three